narrative-environments/CourseCompendium/Time.md

 **RELATED TERMS: Space; Rhythm; Place; Placiality and Spatiality**

-From the perspective of the design of narrative environments, the relationship between narrative, time and the human is established by Paul Ricoeur (1984, p.3) who argues that,
+From the perspective of the design of narrative environments, the relationships among narrative, time and the human is established by Paul Ricoeur (1984, p.3) who argues that,

 'time becomes human time to the extent that it is organized after the manner of a narrative; narrative, in turn, is meaningful to the extent that it portrays the features of temporal experience.'